I love fantasies.

 Could be fantasies about anything, but you know what it’s mostly about.
 Maybe it is different for you.
 But … I dunno.

-Well, anyway, the problem with fantasies is that they get messy and troublesome once you try to realize them, make them real.
+Well, anyway, the problem with fantasies is that they get messy and troublesome once you try to make them real.

 That is so attractive.
 Of course.